zaqifathis/BIMserver-doc/Downloading-models.md

 # Using JSON/SOAP/Protocol Buffers

 This is the most consistent way, because all other communications with BIMserver happens in the same way.
-The are 2 methods available.
-Both methods return a TopicId.
+The method you call is "ServiceInterface.download".
+This method returns a TopicId (Long).
 This TopicId can be passed to ServiceInterface.getDownloadData to get the actual data.

-## ServiceInterface.downloadRevisions
-This will just download 1 or more revisions.

-## ServiceInterface.downloadByNewJsonQuery
-This method allows you to do some filtering by supplying a query.
+This process has been splitted over 2 methods because the process potentially takes a long time and could produce errors along the way.
+The TopicId can also be used to get information about the progress.

 # Using the download servlet (direct HTTP)